apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sony Reportedly Halts PSVR2 Production As Headsets Fail To Sell**
+**As more young people get colon cancer, it may be time for a colonoscopy**

-You can read more about it [here](https://kotaku.com/playstation-vr2-headsets-production-sales-halt-sony-1851344240).
+You can read more about it [here](https://www.cnn.com/2024/03/18/health/colonoscopy-colon-cancer-screenings-wellness/index.html).

 ## Requirements
 - Python 3.8